 - Improve customer experiences.

 Define your content strategy’s goals by sticking to between three and five, creating objectives for each, documenting them, and ensuring they have long-term sustainability.

 Here’s where you’re outlining your target audience and your efforts to reach them.
 Here, the idea is to create fictional personas, describe their pain points, identify solutions, and explain how your company’s products or services specifically solve their problem.
 HubSpot has a persona template that’s useful during this stage of your strategy.
 Ask yourself the following when identifying your target audience personas:

 - Do you know what drives them to make a purchasing decision?

 - Can you identify ways your brand can grab their attention?

 4: Develop an Outline

-Schedules are tight, and, ultimately, you want to engage with your customers than working on tedious paperwork.
+Schedules are tight, and ultimately, you want to engage with your customers than work on tedious paperwork.
 Outlining your content marketing strategy helps you determine the details it should and should not include.
 When developing your outline, ask yourself the following questions:

 - Why do we need to produce and distribute content?

 - What types of content do we need to achieve our goals?